AbishekPrasad/Superstore-Data-Analysis/README.md

 # Superstore-Data-Analysis (Analyzing which products, regions, categories, and customer segments the superstore should target or avoid using superstore data).

-# Overall Conclusion:

-The data insights provided indicate varying trends in sales and profits across different regions and product categories.
-Here's a summary of key takeaways and recommendations:

 # Sales Trends:

 Technology and Copiers show a positive sales trend, suggesting that increasing investment in these categories could be beneficial.